Vieja Trova Santiaguera

 In the Dutch documentary Lagrimas Negras they are shown as true supporters of the Cuban Revolution, bringing homage to the grave of 'Carlos Marx'.
 As Pancho Cobas explains, before the revolution there was little opportunity to make money (except on Holidays), but after the revolution musicians were asked to form bands and were employed by the state.

 Earlier in his career, Rey had replaced Compay Segundo as his brother Lorenzo's partner in the duo Los Compadres.
-He was also a founder of the Cuarteto Patría, now led by Eliades Ochoa.
+He was also a founder of the Cuarteto Patria, now led by Eliades Ochoa.